WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - integrates with DLQ

+- there used to be a problem with leftover one-time schedules.
+These were not deleted upon completion.
+After 02.08.2023 this is no longer the case.
+[Read more here](https://aws.amazon.com/blogs/compute/automatically-delete-schedules-upon-completion-with-amazon-eventbridge-scheduler/).

+  - you can add this setting to recurring schedules as well!

 ##### vs EventBridge targets/rules

 - the **EventBridge Scheduler** allows you to **set the start and the end time for _rate_ and _CRON_ based invocations**.